 What is the good life for human beings, both as individuals and as members of a community?
 Can the study of science adequately shed light on this question?
 Can reflecting on the question of the good life deepen our understanding of science?
 Concourse offers an opportunity to engage these questions in a profound, sustained, and integrated way.

-Concourse is a community of students and faculty dedicated to exploring these and other fundamental questions.
-We offer small classes with rigorous instruction in the science and math General Institute Requirements (GIRs).
-But we broaden this education by offering an equally rigorous humanities curriculum that forces us to examine such matters as the meaning of human nature, the necessary conditions for genuine liberty, the proper role of science, and the possibility of finding true happiness.
+- We offer small classes in the math and science general institute requirements (GIRs) as well as small, foundational humanities classes that explore fundamental human questions, such as the meaning of human nature, the basis and character of morality, the necessary conditions for liberty, the proper role of science, and the possibility of finding true happiness.

-Concourse is fortunate to have unique facilities to foster this challenging intellectual community.
-All Concourse students have 24/7 use of our private lounge, which is in the geographic heart of MIT’s academic campus.
-This is where ideas and people come together, not only for study but also for informal discussions, class tutorials, weekly Friday lunches, and even spontaneous breakfasts and dinners.
-The lounge is our students’ forward base of operations.
+- Concourse has unique facilities to foster this intellectual community.
+All Concourse students have 24/7 use of our community lounge where ideas and people come together, not only for study but also for informal discussions, class tutorials, weekly Friday lunches and seminars, and even spontaneous breakfasts and dinners.